Power is the rate at which work is done or the rate at which energy is transfered from one place to another or

 The strongest competitor to the steam engine at the time of its invention was the horse.
 One of the more ingenious ways the power of the horse was harnessed was the horse mill (also known as the horse gin) — a large spoke and axle contraption like a wagon wheel without a rim that could be rotated horizontally.
 Horses were harnessed to the ends of the spokes (four to six at a time, for large applications) and compelled to walk in circles around the central drive shaft for hours at a time.
 The human powered equivalent of a horse mill is called a treadmill.
-Eighteenth Century treadmills weren't anything like the exercise equipment first sold in the Twentieth Century.
+18th century treadmills weren't anything like the exercise equipment first sold in the 20th century.
 Horse mills and treadmills were preindustrial machines for doing work — not the abstract mathematical work of force times displacement, but genuine back breaking, hard labor.

 In order for Watt to charge a licensing fee for his "rotative" steam engines, he needed an economic equivalent — something he could compare them to.
 Horses were the natural choice, but how much work does a horse do?
 Work isn't even the right concept.
 One horse can do so much work, but two horses will do it twice as fast.
 It's not the amount of work a horse does that matters, it's the rate at which it does it.